chexxor/purescript-documentation-discussion/03-Purpose-and-Principles/Documentation-Principles.md

 ## Terms

-- Documentation: The knowledge about a project stored in a written format, used to answer questions about the project.
+- *Documentation*: The knowledge about a project stored in a written format, used to answer questions about the project.
-- PureScript Application Groups: There are many types of applications which can be built with PureScript, and we call a group of people who creates one of these types of applications a PureScript application group.
+- *PureScript Application Groups*: There are many types of applications which can be built with PureScript, and we call a group of people who creates one of these types of applications a PureScript application group.
-- PureScript Organization: All PureScript applications have pre-requisite knowledge, and we call this group of people who maintain the facilities intended to benefit all PureScript applications the PureScript organization.
+- *PureScript Organization*: All PureScript applications have pre-requisite knowledge, and we call this group of people who maintain the facilities intended to benefit all PureScript applications the PureScript organization.
-- PureScript Organization Documentation: The set of knowledge intended to benefit all PureScript applications is managed by the PureScript organization.
+- *PureScript Organization Documentation*: The set of knowledge intended to benefit all PureScript applications is managed by the PureScript organization.
-- PureScript Application Documentation: Each type of PureScript application should have documentation, and the group of people who write a type of application is best suited for managing its documentation.
+- *PureScript Application Documentation*: Each type of PureScript application should have documentation, and the group of people who write a type of application is best suited for managing its documentation.

 ## Documentation Authors